HaydenLeBaron/my-configs/README.md

-# MY SCRIPTS
+# MY CONFIGS

-This repository contains a collection of scripts that I use in my MacOS environment.
+This repository contains a collection of configuration files and scripts to setup and maintain my environment (MacOS M1).

 ## Installing environment